theodoreOnzGit/archlinuxBootstrapInstallWithConfig/README.md

-# archlinuxBootstrapConfig
+# ArchLinuxBootstrapInstall
-A collection of config files to help with arch bootstrap while installing arch from manjaro
+A collection of config files and scripts to help with arch bootstrap while installing arch from manjaro

 ## Purpose